 Green further argued that 38% of UK jobs are at risk of automation or 10m jobs.
 Technology will undoubtedly create roles, but an OECD study found that many mid-paid roles are already in decline.

-- Inch wide, mile deep specialists.
-This has long been phraseology that we at Procurement Heads use and it was reassuring to hear how our candidate-centric, relationship-focused approach is lauded as one of the ways that will continue to flourish.
+- Inch-wide, mile-deep specialists.
+This has long been a phraseology that we at Procurement Heads use and it was reassuring to hear how our candidate-centric, relationship-focused approach is lauded as one of the ways that will continue to flourish.

 - Low cost, which needs skills, scale and great systems.

 This was fascinating 40 minutes with a charismatic and highly regarded leader.